alefranz/MELT/BACKLOG.md

 - The core packages build as `netstandard2.0` with Microsoft.Extensions 8.0
   references and their .NET 8 and .NET 10 test matrix passes.
+- The Serilog `3.1.1` and `4.4.0` integration sample variants pass with MELT's Serilog test sink.
 - Package metadata and documentation describe .NET Framework 4.7.2 as best-effort compatibility for the core packages, without an active CI claim.